Advice for Health Professionals

 To access free NBN connection upgrades (to 50 Mbps download and 20 Mbps upload), please contact your internet provider.
 Better connectivity will support your move to telehealth.

-North Coast PHN would like to thank our generous colleagues from the Murrumbidgee PHN along with Medical Business Services, Riwka Hagen and Kim Poyner of Medicoach, for agreeing to share this segment of a longer webinar they held with GPs in Murrumbidgee last week.
+Healthy North Coast would like to thank our generous colleagues from the Murrumbidgee PHN along with Medical Business Services, Riwka Hagen and Kim Poyner of Medicoach, for agreeing to share this segment of a longer webinar they held with GPs in Murrumbidgee last week.
 Riwka, an experienced practice manager and practice coach, goes through each of the forms of financial support and discusses how you might apply them.
 It’s just under 25 minutes and we hope it helps.
 Please let us know if you need further assistance.

 Personal protective equipment (PPE)